AriFordsham/GHCWiki/instance-templates.md

 - It is allowable to have multiple instance templates for the same class within the same enclosing class, as long as the type arguments are *apart*.

+- A `MINIMAL` pragma, which would appear in the enclosing class, *not* within any instance templates, may refer to definitions in the classes instantiated in the instance templates.
+When checking an enclosing class's instance for completeness, a method from a templated class is said to be defined if the method is defined locally (that is, within a `deriving` clause within the enclosing class instance in question) or if there exists an instance in scope that matches the relevant instance template.

 When writing an instance for a class enclosing one or more instance templates, a user can include a `deriving` directive in the instance body.
 Note that this does not steal syntax.
 There are two forms of `deriving` directives: